-These forms are made public, so it is important that expenditures and business-related income are accurately claimed and reported.
+These forms are made public, so expenditures and business-related income must be accurately claimed and reported.

 If revoked, the organization is subject to federal income taxes and will no longer be eligible for tax-deductible donations.

-While an IRS tax-exempt classification allows an organization to avoid some federal income taxes, there are still a number of tax considerations when filing and strict guidelines to follow in order to retain tax-exempt status.
+While an IRS tax-exempt classification allows an organization to avoid some federal income taxes, there are still several tax considerations when filing and strict guidelines to follow to retain tax-exempt status.

 Here are some tips that might assist with your nonprofit’s administrative needs: